Frozen Themed Birthday Party: ideas for lots of fun frozen inspired kids games and activities and frozen themed party decor.

 We were greeted by the most PERFECT decoration on the door.
 Tara’s mom Heather made a simple wreath by covering a wreath form with white yarn.
 Heather purchased the sweet “love is an open door” printable.
 The saying is a line from the movie and was the perfect way to greet guests.
 Open door…get it?.
 The finishing touch was a little Anna doll -the birthday girl’s favourite character!

-In the front entry way the scene was set.
+The party scene was set in the front entry way.
 On the entry table was a sweet little frozen forest made of table top Christmas trees and some Frozen toys.
-The fun poster was a last minute find, and decorated with the birthday girl’s name.
+The fun poster was a last minute find.
+It’s decorated with a banner of the birthday girl’s name.

 There were lots and lots of other snowflakes hung throughout the house for the party.

 Inside, the first activity for everyone to enjoy was some puffy paint snow picture making.
-Heather made puffy paint with shaving foam, white glue, and white paint, and set out containers with paint brushes and card stock.
+Heather made puffy paint with shaving foam, white glue, and white paint ahead of time.
+For the party it was set out in containers with paint brushes and card stock.
 Along with the paint there were all kinds of sparkly and icy toned jewels, snowflakes, sequins, cotton balls, and glitter paper.
 Kids could design anything, including Elsa’s ice castle.